lk-geimfari/mimesis/docs/schema.rst

 .. versionadded:: 19.0.0

-The :mod:`mimesis.keys` module provides transformation functions that can be applied to field values using the ``key`` parameter in :class:`~mimesis.schema.Field` and :class:`~mimesis.schema.Fieldset`.
-These functions are executed after a value is generated and before it's returned to the caller.
+The :mod:`mimesis.keys` module provides transformation functions that can be applied to field values via the ``key`` parameter.
+These functions execute after value generation but before returning to the caller.

-Let's take a look at the example:
+Example:

 .. code-block:: python